intrtl/IRLib/README.md

+## Attention
+Use new async API from the framework https://github.com/intrtl/IRLibSwift.
+The IRLib framework exists only for legacy code users.

 ## Installation via [Cocoapods](https://cocoapods.org) ##

 1. Add repo with Intelligence Retail specs and official Cocoapods specs into your project `Podfile` :